GreenmaskIO/greenmask/README.md

 interaction.

-Furthermore, Greenmask's architecture is designed to be highly extensible, making it possible to introduce other interaction protocols, such as HTTP or Socket, for conducting obfuscation procedures.
+Furthermore, Greenmask's architecture is designed to be highly extensible, making it possible to introduce other interaction protocols, such as HTTP or Socket, for conducting anonymization procedures.

 ## PostgreSQL Version Compatibility